 Tang, W., A. Arellano, A. Raman, and M. Deeter (2015), A Comparative Analysis on the Temporal and Spatial Distribution of Fire Characteristics in the Amazon and Equatorial Southern Africa Using Observations from Space, Abstract EGU2015-637 presented at 2015 EGU Meeting, Vienna, Austria, 12-17 Apr.

 Aishwarya Raman (Ph.D.
 2013 to 2017).
-Now a Postdoc at ESSIC University of Maryland.
-Her research revolved around understanding the mechanisms driving and controlling extreme air quality (AQ) events in southern Arizona and across United States, in order to improve predictive capability of models for extreme AQ events (dust storms and wildfires), in conjunction with observations of weather and AQ from space.
+Now at Pacific Northwest National Laboratory (PNNL).
+Her research at UA revolved around understanding the mechanisms driving and controlling extreme air quality (AQ) events in southern Arizona and across United States, in order to improve predictive capability of models for extreme AQ events (dust storms and wildfires), in conjunction with observations of weather and AQ from space.

 She finished her M.S. in Atmospheric Science in 2013.
 Aishwarya Raman won best oral presentation award for the 15th Conference on Atmospheric Chemistry at the 2013 American Meteorological Society (AMS) meeting.
 She has been featured in the Joint Center for Satellite Data Assimilation Quarterly Newsletter as one of the students who participated in the JCSDA's summer colloquium in 2012.